ionos-cloud/ionosctl/docs/subcommands/compute-engine/image-upload.md

   -i, --image strings            Slice of paths to images, absolute path or relative to ionosctl binary. (required) -a, --image-alias strings      Rename the uploaded images.
 These names should not contain any extension.
 By default, this is the base of the image path
       --licence-type string      The OS type of this image.
 Can be one of: UNKNOWN, WINDOWS, WINDOWS2016, WINDOWS2022, LINUX, OTHER (default "UNKNOWN")
   -l, --location strings         Location to upload to.
-Must be an array containing only fra, fkb, txl, lhr, las, ewr, vit (required)
+Must be an array containing only fra, fkb, txl, lhr, las, ewr, vit (required) (default [fra])
   -n, --name string              Name of the Image
       --nic-hot-plug             'Hot-Plug' NIC (default true)
       --nic-hot-unplug           'Hot-Unplug' NIC